On this page

-Currently, there are two CytoTune reprogramming kits based on the SeV system developed by Fusaki et al 7.
-The CytoTune-iPS Reprogramming Kit contains four SeV-based reprogramming vectors, each capable of expressing one of the four Yamanaka factors (i e, Oct4, Sox2, Klf4, and c-Myc) (Figure 3.3).
-The more recent CytoTuneiPS 2.0 Sendai Reprogramming Kit contains only three vectors, the first one combining Oct4, Sox2,and Klf4; the second one containing c-Myc; and the third one contributing additional Klf4 and RNA polymerase to achieve higher reprogramming efficiency (Figure 1.4).
+Currently, there are two CytoTune reprogramming kits based on the SeV system developed by Fusaki et al. .
+The CytoTune-iPS 2.0 Sendai Reprogramming Kit contains only three vectors, the first one combining Oct4, Sox2, and Klf4; the second one containing c-Myc; and the third one containing additional Klf4 to achieve higher reprogramming efficiency (Figure 1.4).
 The CTS CytoTune-iPS 2.1 Sendai Reprogramming Kit also contains three vectors, KOS and Klf4 as in the 2.0 kit, and the third carrying L-Myc, which is reported to be less oncogenic than c-Myc (Table 1.2).
 The Sendai vectors offered in the CytoTune kits are efficient at reprogramming fibroblasts, PBMCs, CD34+ cells, and T cells (workflows shown in Figure 1.3).

-Figure 3.3.
-Configuration of vectors in the CytoTune Reprogramming Kits.
+Figure 1.4.
+Configuration of vectors in the CytoTune 2.0 Reprogramming Kit.

 - Yu J, Hu K, Smuga-Otto K, et al (2009).
 Human induced pluripotent stem cells free of vector and transgene sequences.
 Science 324(5928):797–801.